 3.1.1 supply the Sale Goods, the Rental Equipment and/or the Services which are ordered pursuant to each Order which has been confirmed by CI (such Sale Goods, Rental Equipment and Services being collectively referred to as the "Work");

-3.1.3 ensure that the Sale Goods and Rental Equipment supplied pursuant to any Order are free from defects, are of good quality and workmanship and are fit for their intended purpose or suitable for their ordinary purpose where no purpose is specified in the Order;
+3.1.3 ensure that the Sale Goods and Rental Equipment supplied pursuant to an Order are free from defects, are of good quality and workmanship and are fit for their intended purpose or suitable for their ordinary purpose where no purpose is specified in the Order;

-3.1.4 carry out all Work with all due care and diligence and with the skill to be expected of a reputable supplier experienced in the types of Work to be carried out under the Order; and
+3.1.4 carry out all Work with due care and diligence and with the skill to be expected of a reputable supplier experienced in the types of Work to be carried out under the Order; and

 3.1.5 comply with all applicable laws, by-laws and regulations when performing its obligations under the Order.

-4 DEFECTS CORRECTIOn
+4 DEFECTS CORRECTION